-Project leader: Hubert Cabana
+Project leader: Hubert Cabana, Université de Sherbrooke

-Summary: We are interested in studying the presence and fate of emerging contaminants (EOCs) such as pharmaceuticals, personal care products, etc., in the aquatic environment.
-More specifically, we want to understand how EOCs behave in surface waters once they are released into the environment, how they interact with and are distributed among other abiotic and biotic components of aquatic ecosystems (such as particles, sediments and biota) and how and in what new compounds they transform or degrade.
-First, the project consists of the development of new analytical approaches for the detection and quantification of polar and non-polar EOCs based on using liquid chromatography coupled to both low resolution and high resolution mass spectrometry.
-The student in charge of the project will participate in sampling campaigns and will validate analysis methods.
-Then, for the most detected EOCs, we will determine the behaviour of these chemicals in the water column (including the solid phases).
-To date, most studies dealing with the fate and behaviour of these chemicals has focused on the aqueous phase, and concentrations of EOCs in the solid fraction have rarely been determined, partly because of the analysis challenge in these matrices and the assumption that EOCs are highly water soluble.
-For this part of the project, we will determine the interactions of the EOCs between the aqueous and solid phases.
-In addition, we will determine the transformation products generated in these systems.
+Summary: We are interested in the study of the presence and fate of emerging contaminants (EOCs) such as pharmaceuticals, personal care products, etc., in the aquatic environment.
+More specifically, we want to understand how EOCs behave in surface waters once they are released in the environment, how they interact and distribute with other abiotic and biotic components of aquatic ecosystems such as particles, sediments and biota and how and in what new compounds they transform or degrade.
+The project consists in the development of new analytical approaches for the detection and quantification of polar and non-polar EOCs based on using liquid chromatography coupled to both low resolution and high resolution mass spectrometry (targeted analysis; actually we are able to detect and quantify ± 80 EOCs.
+For the next sampling campaingns, we aim to be able to quantify ± 100 molecules).
+The student in charge of the project will participate in sampling campaigns and will validate its methods of analysis.
+The developed method will then be used by PR in order to implement that methodology for routine monitoring of these chemicals during the Network sampling campaigns.
+That first part of this project will give us a first overview related to the presence of the selected molecules in Canadian lakes.
+The picture of CEO occurrence in lakes will be improved for SC2 as we will add molecules based on the non-targeted analysis performed.

-Project leader: John Smol
+Project leader: John Smol, Queen’s University

 Summary: The paleolimnological project will collect sediment cores from the Network lakes and use biological remains preserved in the sediments to obtain information on how lakes across Canada have responded to human influences over the past ~200 years.
 We will identify changes through time by examining two groups of organisms with remains that preserve well in sediments: diatoms, a group of siliceous algae and chironomids, an insect family containing many taxa with aquatic larvae that are highly responsive to deepwater oxygen conditions.
 By comparing diatom and chironomid assemblages preserved in recent sediments with those deposited prior to widespread industrialization we will provide a broad assessment of how key water quality variables (e.g., pH, TP and bottom-water oxygen) have changed across the country.
-Furthermore, a subset of the lakes will be analyzed in greater detail (i.e. the full sediment core) to determine the timing of any changes, rather than simply how the lakes differ from pre-impact conditions.
+Furthermore, a subset of the lakes will be analyzed in greater detail (i.e. the full sediment core) to determine timing of any changes, rather than simply how the lakes differ from pre-impact conditions.
 VIRS inferred chlorophyll-a will also be analysed to provide an estimate of changes in lake primary productivity with time.
-Analyses of DNA, as well as cyanobacteria and cladocerans will also be performed, but these aspects of the project are described in projects 4 and 6.
+Analyses of DNA, as well as cyanobacteria and cladocerans will also be performed, but these aspects of the project are described in projects 4 & 6.

-Project leader: David Walsh
+Project leader: David Walsh, Concordia University

 Summary: In this project, we will develop and refine a paleogenetic approach for tracking lake health through time.
 Targeting the eukaryotic community, we aim to evaluate whether the similarity between subfossil and genetic analyses varies predictably as a function of environmental parameters (e.g., lake mixis, DOC or nutrient concentration).
 We will address the following questions: (1) How coherent are the results between classical taxonomic subfossil analyses and genetic techniques?; (2) Can we detect the presence of organisms through genetic analyses that do not leave a distinct morphological element?; (3) Is there significant genetic diversity within groups that leave a morphological fossil that would be otherwise undetected in the absence of a genetic analysis.
 The deliverables of this project are expected to include a greatly improved knowledge on the interpretation of genetic data in a paleolimnological context and the proposal of new DNA-based biological indicators for change in lakes.